LoreDumi/sync/README.md

-# sync from a remote Toa local DB
+# sync from a remote To local DB